Quantified Bodies: A Design Practice

 it is the outward appearance of control, awareness and care-for-self:

+the ubiquitous cynical condition.
 The cynical self-tracker gropes for

 independence whilst submitting to a life of mediated self-discovery,